cuihtlauac/oxcaml/jane/doc/extensions/_05-modes/cheatsheet.md

 }
 </style>

+This table explains how compile-time locality requirements are turned into runtime allocation requirements.

 | Mode   | Lifetime                    | Allocation            |
 | ------ | --------------------------- | --------------------- |
 | **`global`** | MAY outlive its region      | MUST be on the heap   |
 | `local`  | MUST NOT outlive its region | MAY be on the stack   |

+This table list all the modal axes, modes, mode orders, and mode crossings.
+Mode crossing is represented using a color code.
+Blues applies to functions related values, red applies to “deeply immutable” values, black is others.

 <div style="display: flex">
 <table style="border-collapse: collapse; width: 100%;">